djeada/Statistics-Notes/notes/statistical_inference/hypothesis_testing.md

 - A **t-test** is ideal for comparing the means of two groups with interval or ratio data that is normally distributed.
 For non-normally distributed data or ordinal data, consider a non-parametric alternative like the **Mann-Whitney U test**.
 - To compare means across more than two groups, an **Analysis of Variance (ANOVA)** is appropriate.
 - For categorical data, a **chi-square test** is often used to examine differences in proportions.
+- **Left-tailed** and **right-tailed tests** are specific to the direction of the hypothesis.
+A left-tailed test is used when the research hypothesis suggests a decrease or lower value, while a right-tailed test is for an increase or higher value.
+- **Two-tailed tests** are applied when the research question does not specify a direction of effect.
+These tests are more conservative and broadly applicable.
+- **Parametric tests** assume underlying statistical distributions and typically require interval or ratio data.
+In contrast, **non-parametric tests** do not assume a specific distribution and are often used with ordinal data or when the assumptions of parametric tests are not met.

 The following table summarizes some common statistical tests and their applications:

 | Test                         | Data Type           | Number of Groups | Assumptions                                      |